What Is a Confidentiality Agreement?

 When to Use a Confidentiality Agreement

-You can use a confidentiality agreement to protect information you share with new or outside parties.
+You can use a confidentiality agreement to prevent unauthorized disclosure or misuse of private details and to control the use of the confidential information by outside parties.
 This ensures the receiving party doesn’t share private details with others.
 Know when to use a confidentiality agreement, such as when hiring or interacting with any of the following parties:

 - Employees: Have employees sign an agreement to ensure they don’t disclose company information to outside parties.